daminixs/Winter-Supplement-Rules-Engine/README.md

 The web app generates input data and publishes it to the MQTT topic:`BRE/calculateWinterSupplementInput/<MQTT_TOPIC_ID>`.

-The rules engine processes and validates the input, calculates results and publishes them in the specified format to the MQTT topic:`BRE/calculateWinterSupplementOutput/<MQTT_TOPIC_ID>`.
+The rules engine processes and validates the input, calculates results, and publishes them in the specified format to the MQTT topic:`BRE/calculateWinterSupplementOutput/<MQTT_TOPIC_ID>`.

 This workflow was verified using **MQTT Explorer**.
 However, the provided web app was not displaying the result.

 Despite extensive troubleshooting, the exact cause could not be identified.
 However, the issue might originate from mismatched IDs in the GET and POST requests.
 While monitoring the network tab, it was observed that the GET and POST requests were using different IDs.
 However, without backend source code, it can not be confirmed if this discrepancy is the root cause.
 There is a possibility that this behavior is intentional (as there is no strict requirement for the requests to use the same ID) and the issue could entirely lie elsewhere.

+* * *

-### Custom Frontend Web App Integration
+### Custom Frontend Solution

 To address the display issue and ensure a seamless testing experience, a custom frontend application was developed.
 This frontend utilizes the **Paho MQTT client library** to communicate with the MQTT broker over WebSockets and mirrors the functionality of the provided web app.